 Fair Value Option - In the first quarter of 2007 the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities.
-SFAS 159 permits companies to choose, at specified election dates, to measure eligible items at fair value, with unrealized gains and losses included in the determination of net income.
+SFAS No. 159 permits companies to choose, at specified election dates, to measure eligible items at fair value, with unrealized gains and losses included in the determination of net income.
 The decision to elect the fair value option is generally applied on an instrument-by-instrument basis, is irrevocable unless a new election date occurs, and is applied to the entire instrument and not only to specified risks or cash flows or a portion of the instrument.
 Items eligible for the fair value option include recognized financial assets and liabilities, other than an investment in a consolidated subsidiary, defined benefit pension plans, OPEB plans, leases and financial instruments classified in equity.
 An investment accounted for by the equity method is an eligible item.
 The specified election dates include the date the company first recognizes the eligible item, the date the company enters into an eligible commitment, the date an investment first becomes eligible to be accounted for by the equity method and the date SFAS No. 159 first becomes effective for the company.
 If we elect to measure eligible items at fair value under the standard, we would be required to present certain additional disclosures for each item we elect.
 SFAS No. 159 becomes effective for us on January 1, 2008.
-We have not yet determined which, if any, this standard will have on our consolidated financial position or results of operations.
+We have not yet determined which, if any, of our eligible items we will elect to be measured at fair value under the new standard.
+Therefore, we are currently unable to determine the impact, if any; this standard will have on our consolidated financial position or results of operations.